maxhbr/LDBcollector/md/MS-PL.md

                                 "description": "Redistribute the obtained executable as-is"
                             }
                         ],
-                        "_str": "Actions:\n- Distribute the obtained object code (Redistribute the code as it was obtained)\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to this license.
-(However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by the unmodified use of the contributor's contribution.)\n\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer contained in such software\n\n\n\n", "conditions": {
+                        "_str": "Actions:\n- Distribute the obtained object code (Redistribute the code as it was obtained)\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to this license.
+(However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by the unmodified use of the contributor's contribution.)\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer contained in such software\n\n\n", "conditions": {
                             "AND": [
                                 {